goodguyry/bella/README.md

 Bella
 ===================

-A Python script to take the redundancy out of Sass.
+A Python script to take the redundancy out of executing the ```sass --watch``` command.
 Contributions welcomed and appreciated.

 ## Installation

 #### Using Git

-Clone the repo into the directory of your chosing.
+Clone the repo into the directory of your chosing and run the setup file (with no options).

 ```bash
 git clone https://github.com/goodguyry/bella.git && cd bella && source setup